 I GIVE to the McGrath Foundation Limited ABN 23 115 566 624, New South Wales …% of my estate OR the rest and residue of my estate OR the sum of $…(nominated gift) for its general purposes, free of all duties and taxes payable upon or in consequence of my death.

 Thank you for considering a gift to the McGrath Foundation in your Will.

 If you do decide to include the McGrath Foundation in your Will we would like the opportunity to thank you for your generosity and help you stay up to date with the work our Breast Care Nurses are doing.

 By informing us of your plans you’ll become part of a special group of supporters who receive regular updates, and invitations to our events.
-Please contact the team on (02) 8962 6100.
+Please contact Madeleine from our Donor Relationships Team directly on (02) 8962 6139.